magnus-gjerde/llm-tool-innovation/README.md

 ## Project Workflow
-The workflow consists of data generation, evaluation, and averaging scripts.
+The workflow consists of data generation and data processing scripts.
 There are three gpt test scripts and three claude tests scripts, each corresponding to a different experimental condition.

 In each of these scripts, one can easily configure the number of responses per question, the OpenAI/Anthropic models to be prompted, the model temperature, and whether to use CoT prompting (only possible in standard and image conditions).
 For example: